ApolloSRMApolloSRM

 Why schools catch it too late

-When those signals live in four different systems, the full picture only assembles at the disbursement or the SAP check — long after the student checked out.
-By then it's a withdrawal, not an intervention.
+When those signals live in four different systems, the full picture only assembles at the disbursement or the SAP check, long after the student checked out.
+By then it is a withdrawal, not an intervention.

 How ApolloSRM flags the drift early

-ApolloSRM's Early Warning System scores risk from live signals already on the record, and built-in RTI/MTSS intervention plans turn a flag into a plan with an owner and a follow-up date.
-You make a course correction while there's still time — every saved student is retained tuition and a defended completion rate.
+ApolloSRM’s Early Warning System scores risk from live signals already on the record, and built-in RTI/MTSS intervention plans turn a flag into a plan with an owner and a follow-up date.
+You make a course correction while there is still time, and every saved student is retained tuition and a defended completion rate.

 The deeper point

-Retention isn't mainly an academic problem; it's a timing problem.
-The school that assembles the at-risk signal first — from attendance, grades, balance, and engagement on one record — buys back the days that decide whether a student stays or drifts.
+Retention is not mainly an academic problem.
+It is a timing problem.
+The school that assembles the at-risk signal first, from attendance, grades, balance, and engagement on one record, buys back the days that decide whether a student stays or drifts.

 Ready to fly your school on one platform?